syseleven/terraform-examples/lbaas-octavia-https/README.md

 ## Barbican secret container

-This exammple requires a barbican secret container with the name `tls` that contains a certificate and a private key.
+This example requires a barbican secret container with the name `tls` that contains a certificate and a private key.
 The certificate and the private key can be stored in barbican with the following commands: